 10 Reasons Why Carrots Make Great Dog Treats

 Did you know that the average American eats 10.6 pounds of carrots per year?
-I’m sure we go above that in this household, and my dog Laika might even come close.
+I’m pretty sure we go well above that in this household, and my dog Laika might even come close.

 Not convinced?
 Here’s 10 reasons why carrots make great dog treats.